swd12012/EE282/project/final_project_report.md

 I indexed the genome with BWA index (v0.7.8-r455).

-I also downloaded the ENSEMBL gene annotations from Biomart for GRCm38 that reports gene name, type, description, and ENSEMBL ID.
+I also downloaded the ENSEMBL gene annotations from Biomart for GRCm38 that reports gene name, type, description, and ENSEMBL ID and created a file named `ENSEMBL_annotations.txt' in my `references` folder.

 ##### Data Acquitisition